futoin/specs/draft/ftn12_async_api.md

     * if supported by language/platform, alias for success()
 1. *void setCancel( cancel_callback oncancel )*
     * set callback, to be used to cancel execution

-1. *get/set/exists/unset* wildcard accessor, which map to state() variables
-    * only if supported by language/platform
+### 2.2.3.
+Control API - can be used only on Root AsyncSteps object

-1. *execute()* - must be called only once after Level 0 steps are configured.
+1. *execute()* - must be called only once after root object steps are configured.
     * Initiates AsyncSteps execution implementation-defined way
-1. *clone*/*copy c-tor* - implementation-defined way of cloning AsyncSteps object
-1. *AsyncSteps copyFrom( AsyncSteps other )*
-    * Copy steps and state variables not present in current state from other(model) AsyncSteps object
-    * See cloning concept
+1. *cancel()* - may be called on root object to asynchronously cancel execution

 # 3. Examples